GozziRiccardo/ZenStones/docs/rules.md

 ### 4. Movement (Alternating)

+- Before movement begins, players conduct a final simultaneous bid (integer ≥ 0 and ≤ current credits).
+The higher bid sets the move limit and pays their bid, then chooses who moves first (ties favor White).
 - The player who **did not** make the last placement move starts movement.
 - On a turn, select one of your stones and move it:
   - The stone may move up to `d` squares along its allowed orthogonal directions.